By David Weiss

 Question: After the drafting is over, how long does a team have to sign a player?

 Answer: The deadline is 11:59 PM (EDT) August 15.
-If a player doesn’t sign, he must go to college ball and can only reenter the next draft at the earliest.
+If a player doesn’t sign, he must go to college ball and can only reenter the next draft at the earliest if it is a junior college.
 If a high school grad goes to a four year college, he must wait until after his junior year.

 Question: What is the story with TJ Rivera?
 How was he signed but not drafted?